debezium/debezium-examples/unwrap-smt/README.md

 # Debezium Unwrap SMT Demo

-This setup is going to demonstrate how to receive events from MySQL database and stream them down to PostreSQL database and/or Elasticsearch engine using [Debezium Event Flattening SMT](http://debezium.io/docs/configuration/event-flattening/).
+This setup is going to demonstrate how to receive events from MySQL database and stream them down to PostgreSQL database and/or Elasticsearch server using [Debezium Event Flattening SMT](http://debezium.io/docs/configuration/event-flattening/).

 ## Table of Contents
 * [JDBC Sink](#jdbc-sink)